miklosme/papers/src/app/home.md

+# Daily Digest (March 3, 2025)

+Hold onto your neural networks, folks!
+We've got a mind-bending study that's about to shake up your perception of AI persuasion.
+Ever wondered [how well LLMs can sweet-talk their way through a game](https://papers.miklos.dev/2502.20426)?
+Well, buckle up because this research is serving up some serious food for thought.

+Picture this: An Among Us-inspired battleground where AI models duke it out in a test of deception and persuasion.
+It's like a high-stakes poker game, but instead of cards, these models are playing with words.
+And boy, do they play dirty!
+The study found that these digital smooth-talkers can employ a whopping 22 out of 25 persuasion techniques straight out of the social psychology playbook.
+Talk about silver-tongued algorithms!

+But here's the kicker - bigger isn't always better in the world of AI persuasion.
+That's right, the study busts the myth that larger models are automatically more convincing.
+In fact, it turns out that being a chatterbox might actually hurt your chances of winning.
+So remember, AI researchers, sometimes less really is more when it comes to persuasive power!

 # Daily Digest (February 28, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of multi-agent madness to dive into today.
 Let's kick things off with a sizzling new benchmark that's got the AI world buzzing.